Privacy Policy

 - For paid plans, a PCI-DSS-compliant payment processor handles your payment details.
 Anchor does not store full card numbers.

 Business customers may request our current subprocessor list and our Data Processing Addendum by writing to privacy@anchor.cc.
-We will give advance notice of material changes to our subprocessors so that you can object where applicable.

 Storage, retention, and deletion